 The Power of Collaboration

-The collaborative work of the SHC TCP spans nearly three decades.
+The collaborative work of the SHC TCP spans over four decades.
 Over these years, the investments made in this international partnership have generated valuable results and products beyond what any one country could do on their own.

 To support its work, the SHC TCP is collaborating with other key players in the field, including the solar industry associations of Australia, Europe, and North America.
 Together they are working to increase the awareness of national and international government bodies and policymakers and to encourage industry to use new solar thermal products and services.